Silvertown: Regeneration

+Since the closure of the former mainline Silvertown rail station, the small commercial area nearby has suffered, with a loss of shops, post office, local social club, and library.
+Of the many previous pubs along the Albert Nate Road in Silvertown, only one now remains.
+Some small pockets of residential development occurred in the 1980s, however since then, little has been done to improve the centre of Silvertown.

-The residential area of Britannia Village was developed in the 1990s.
+Further west, the residential area of Britannia Village was developed in the 1990s in what would come to be known as "West Silvertown".

 On 21 April 2015, Newham Council gave planning permission to The Silvertown Partnership for a new £3.5 billion redevelopment in the area.
 The 7 e6sqfoot development will provide offices, a tech hub, 3,000 new homes and brand experience pavilions.
 A school, health centre and shops are also included in the plan and a new bridge will cross the Royal Docks to get people to Custom House station and Crossrail.
+However, little of this proposed redevelopment will benefit the historic centre of residential Silvertown.

 The Silvertown Partnership were selected as the development partner to take forward the regeneration of the site.
 Their plan was to develop the site with homes, restaurants, commercial buildings, local convenience retail facilities, and significant public realm for community use.
 They predicted that it would provide up to 20,700 new jobs, up to 3,000 homes and contribute £260m each year of gross value to the London economy.
 The redevelopment is planned to include the restoration of former flour factory Millennium Mills.

 In January 2015, the Mayor of London announced an initial £12m of government funding to start work on demolishing part of Millennium Mills and clearing it of asbestos.
 Prior to this latest development, the area was transformed in the 1970s by the construction of the Thames Barrier, an adjacent park, new housing areas and London City Airport.
 In the mid-1990s much of the business activity in the area was centred on the brewing firm Bass.
 In 2007 Prince Richard, Duke of Gloucester visited Silvertown, to formally open the new Silvertown Ambulance Station on North Woolwich Road.